Oracle (rocket)

-Oracle is the name of a model rocket with built-in digital camera, manufactured by Estes Industries, for aerial photography.
+Oracle is the name of a model rocket with a built-in digital camera, manufactured by Estes Industries, for aerial photography.
 In contrast to the camera rocket Astrocam, the Oracle allows the making of a complete film of a rocket flight.
 The Oracle is best flown with a D12 engine (see Estes number coding), but can be flown with C11 engines.